 How much you get depends on:

 - the amount of eligible rent you pay

 - your personal circumstances

 - how much money you have coming in

-- how many savings you have
+- how much you have in savings

 Housing Benefit may be reduced if: